Chart Color Schemes

 Recent residential development output has been above average within Chatswood - East when compared nationally

-Chatswood - East has seen approximately 73 new home approvals annually over the past five financial years, totalling 367 homes.
-As of FY26, two approvals have been recorded.
-On average, each dwelling accommodates 2.4 new residents per year between FY21 and FY25, indicating solid demand that supports property values.
-The average construction cost value for new homes is $943,000, reflecting a focus on the premium segment with upmarket properties.
+Chatswood - East has seen approximately 73 new homes approved annually over the past five financial years, totalling 367 homes.
+In FY2026 so far, there have been three approvals recorded.
+On average, each dwelling has accommodated around 2.4 new residents per year between FY21 and FY25, indicating solid demand that supports property values.
+New homes are being built at an average expected construction cost of $549,000, suggesting a focus on the premium segment with upmarket properties.

-This financial year has seen $29.8 million in commercial development approvals, suggesting robust local business investment.
-Compared to Greater Sydney, Chatswood - East shows around 57% of construction activity per person and ranks among the 43rd percentile nationally, indicating somewhat limited buyer options while strengthening demand for established properties.
-Recent construction comprises 17.0% standalone homes and 83.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This financial year has seen $29.8 million in commercial development approvals, reflecting robust local business investment.
+Compared to Greater Sydney, Chatswood - East shows around 57% of the construction activity per person and ranks among the 42nd percentile nationally for buyer options, suggesting somewhat limited choices while strengthening demand for established properties.
+This activity is also below the national average, indicating the area's established nature and potential planning limitations.
+Recent construction comprises approximately 17.0% standalone homes and 83.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
 With around 638 people per dwelling approval, Chatswood - East reflects a highly mature market.
-Population forecasts indicate it will gain 3,690 residents by 2041.

 Frequently Asked Questions - Development